bradleywb426/Pyber-Analysis/README.md

 # An Analysis of Pyber Ride Data

-Analysing Data from Pyber rides to uncover trends based on the types of city: Rural, Suburban, and Urban
+Analysing Data from Pyber rides to uncover trends based on the types of city: Rural, Suburban, and Urban.

 ## Resources